tromp/ChessPositionRanking/README.md

 We produced our integer samples using Haskell's built-in random number generator with a seed of 0, and sorted the result for use in batched ranking (Makefile targets testRnd100Ranks, testRnd1kRanks, testRnd10kRanks, and testRnd100kRank).
+NOTE: random-1.1 was used for our results.
+The newer random-1.2 produces different results.

 We unranked these to obtain random urpositions (Makefile targets testRnd100FENs,testRnd1kFENs, testRnd10kFENs, and testRnd100kFENs).
 NOTE that these can take over half an hour to complete.